Z2gK/hhc24-writeup/Act2.md

 Q1: Enter and submit `snowfall` to begin.

-Q2: From the results of this query, it is observed that the source IP giving rise to the highest number failed logins for each username is `59.171.58.12`:
+Q2: From the results of this query, it is observed that the source IP giving rise to the highest number of failed logins for each username is `59.171.58.12`:
 ```
 AuthenticationEvents
 | where result == "Failed Login"